 Daily Prayer This Week

 Ordinary Time is the longest Season of the Church year.
-There are still seven weeks of Ordinary Time before Lent begins March 5.
+There are seven and a half weeks of Ordinary Time this year before Lent begins on Mark 2nd.
 These weeks between the Christmas season and Lent are an important time to continue to work on our habits of focusing our desires early in the day and talking with the Lord throughout the day, in the background of our busy lives.
 This is how we become “contemplatives in action” and find intimacy with God without leaving the context of our real lives.

 How do we do that with the hectic pace of our lives?
 We hear people say “I don't have time to pray.”
 It isn't about finding more time but more focus in our day with God.
 With this type of focusing and active consciousness, we find ourselves surprised at the time we really do have.
 There are dozens of times in all of our days during which our minds are occupied with something: a song, re-playing the last event, practicing a conversation with someone, having an imaginary argument with someone, thinking through the “to do” list of the day.
 We can learn to fill these times with whatever we choose.
 If we choose to let it be about our relationship with our Lord, it transforms our lives.

 It all begins with our mornings.
 This week, when we first get up and perhaps for a few moments in the shower or getting dressed, let's tell the Lord that what we desire today is to be more conscious of how what we do this day is responding to his call to me to be his disciple.
 Then, during the day, in those moments while driving or shopping or walking down the hall to a meeting, we can talk about how we are living our call in this or that activity we are engaged in.
 That conversation may get more detailed and specific in this or that set of events.

 If we add brief reflections of the gospels this week, we will see a very attractive picture of Jesus emerge and we can talk with Jesus, in brief moments, about what draws us to him.